Law and Justice: Breakaways

 In January 2010, a breakaway faction led by Jerzy Polaczek split from the party to form Poland Plus.
 Its seven members of the Sejm came from the centrist, economically liberal wing of the party.
 On 24 September 2010, the group was disbanded, with most of its Sejm members, including Polaczek, returning to Law and Justice.

 On 16 November 2010, MPs Joanna Kluzik-Rostkowska, Elżbieta Jakubiak and Paweł Poncyljusz, and MEPs Adam Bielan and Michał Kamiński formed a new political group, Poland Comes First (Polska jest Najważniejsza).
 Kamiński claimed that the Law and Justice party had been taken over by far-right extremists.
 The breakaway party formed following dissatisfaction with the direction and leadership of Kaczyński.

 On 4 November 2011, MEPs Zbigniew Ziobro, Jacek Kurski, and Tadeusz Cymański were ejected from the party, after Ziobro urged the party to split further into two separate parties – centrist and nationalist – with the three representing the nationalist faction.
-Ziobro's supporters, most of whom on the right-wing of the party, formed a new group in Parliament called Solidary Poland, leading to their expulsion, too.
+Ziobro's supporters, most of whom were on the right wing of the party, formed a new group in Parliament called Solidary Poland, leading to their expulsion, too.
 United Poland was formed as a formally separate party in March 2012, but has not threatened Law and Justice in opinion polls.

 United Poland which would later become Sovereign Poland merged with Law and Justice on 12 October 2024 during PiS congress in Przysucha.